kristerhedfors/touchfs/examples/README.md

-# LLMFS Examples
+# TouchFS Examples

-This directory contains various examples demonstrating how to use LLMFS in different scenarios.
+This directory contains various examples demonstrating how to use TouchFS in different scenarios.

 ## How Examples Work

-Each example follows a consistent pattern to demonstrate LLMFS capabilities:
+Each example follows a consistent pattern to demonstrate TouchFS capabilities:

 1. **Setup and Cleanup**
    ```python